hammerheim-game/hammerheim-rules/2-core-rules.md

 #### Hatred

 Hatred is a very powerful emotion, and during this era of strife and war, bitter rivalry is commonplace.
 Warriors who fight enemies they hate in hand-to-hand combat may re-roll any misses when they attack in the first turn of each hand-to-hand combat.
 This bonus applies only in the first turn of each combat and represents the warrior venting his pent-up hatred on his foe.
 After the initial round of hand-to-hand combat he loses some impetus and subsequently fights as normal for the rest of the combat.

 #### Stupidity

 Many large and powerful creatures, as well as some of the more unhinged individuals in Mordheim, are unfortunately rather stupid.

-Models that are stupid test at the start of their turn to see if they overcome their stupidity.
+ odels that are stupid test at the start of their turn to see if they overcome their stupidity.
 Make a test for each model affected by stupidity.
 If you pass the test by rolling their Leadership value or less on 2D6 then all is well – the creatures behave reasonably intelligently and the player may move and fight with them as normal.

-If the test is failed all is not well.
+ f the test is failed all is not well.
 Until the start of his next turn (when it takes a new Stupidity test) the model will not cast spells or fight in hand-to-hand combat (though his opponent will still have to roll to hit him as normal).

 If a model who fails a Stupidity test is not in hand-to-hand combat, roll a D6.

 1-3 The warrior moves directly forward at half speed in a shambling manner.
 He will not charge an enemy (stop his movement 1" away from any enemy he would have come into contact with).
 He can fall down from the edge of a sheer drop (see the Falling rules) or hit an obstacle, in which case he stops.
 The model will not shoot this turn.

 4-6 The warrior stands inactive and drools a bit during this turn.
 He may do nothing else, as drooling is so demanding.
 Regardless of whether the test is passed or failed, the result applies until the start of the model’s following turn (when it takes a new Stupidity test).

 ### Alignment

 With so many warbands roaming in Mordheim and its